Showing posts with label wife. Show all posts

 This statue, by Fort Myers sculptor D. J. Wilkins, was donated to the Edison & Ford Winter Estates by patron Orvall McCleary in honor of Henry Ford on July 30, 2007.

-The Henry Ford Home was built in 1911 and is an example of the “American Bungalow” architectural style.
-From the exterior one sees the characteristics of cedar-shingle siding, wide covered porches, gabled metal roofs, dormers with decorative beams, and sturdy porch columns.
-Interior finishes included the cypress ceiling beams and yellow pine moldings, built-in benches, and window seats, as well as cabinet and shelf storage.
+The Henry Ford Home was built in 1911 and is an example of the "American Bungalow" architectural style.
+From the exterior, one sees the characteristics of cedar-shingle siding, wide covered porches, gabled metal roofs, dormers with decorative beams, and sturdy porch columns.
+Interior finishes included cypress ceiling beams, yellow pine moldings, built-in benches, window seats, and cabinet and shelf storage.

 Although most of the furnishings on display are not original, records indicate they are in the style of the Ford residences.
 The grandmother clock in the living room is understood to be original to the Ford Home in Fort Myers.

-In the late 1920’s Ford added two bedrooms and bath suites to the first floor as wings to the original building.
-These areas were necessary spaces for guests and staff such as Ford’s secretary, Frank Campsall, who accompanied him during several trips.
-On the second floor were bedrooms for the Fords, son Edsel, a study, an indoor bathroom, and a wonderful sleeping porch.
+In the late 1920s, Ford added two bedrooms and bath suites to the first floor as wings to the original building.
+These areas were necessary spaces for guests and staff, including Ford's secretary, Frank Campsall, who accompanied him on several trips.
+On the second floor were bedrooms for the Fords, a study, a wonderful sleeping porch, and an indoor bathroom.

 Wednesday, March 9, 2016